andrew-pa/rsrssr/README.md

     The update script needs to be run periodically to fetch new items for all feeds.
 It shouldn't run more than once an hour, as each time it runs it will make a request for each feed.
 We do attempt to correctly implement caching to prevent unnecessary load on the feed servers.

+## Database Storage

+The application stores its state in a SQLite database.
+By default the file lives under `instance/rss_feeds.db`, but two environment variables control where the data is read from and how it is persisted:

+- `RSRSSR_DB_PATH` — Absolute path to the local SQLite file.
+In Cloud Run we keep the file inside `/tmp/rsrssr/rss_feeds.db` so all reads and writes happen on the container's in-memory filesystem.
+- `RSRSSR_DB_GCS_URI` — Optional `gs://bucket/object` URI.
+When set, the service downloads the database blob into `RSRSSR_DB_PATH` at startup and uploads it back to Cloud Storage whenever changes are committed (after each web request and when the update job completes).
+Uploads use the blob's generation number via `if_generation_match` so we never clobber a newer copy that was written by another process.

 ## Deploying on Google Cloud

 Terraform configuration is provided in the `terraform/` directory to deploy RSRSSR in a low-cost, serverless architecture:

 - **Cloud Run service** for the Flask web UI.
-A Cloud Storage bucket is mounted into the service via Cloud Storage FUSE so the SQLite database (`/data/rss_feeds.db`) is persisted in GCS.
+The container writes to `/tmp/rsrssr/rss_feeds.db` and uses the Cloud Storage JSON API (via `google-cloud-storage`) to pull/push the database blob with optimistic concurrency control.
 - **Cloud Run job** for `update.py`.
-It uses the same container image and bucket mount, and Cloud Scheduler triggers it every six hours (4× daily) via an authenticated HTTP call.
+It shares the same image and database sync logic, and Cloud Scheduler triggers it every six hours (4× daily) via an authenticated HTTP call.
 - **Artifact Registry** for storing container images and a dedicated service account with the minimal IAM roles required for Cloud Run, Cloud Scheduler, and bucket access.

 To deploy: